<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 • How long have they been in the industry and with what success?

-• Finally, and probably most importantly, ask your network for recommendations as to what online test prep company they used and if they would recommend them?
+• Finally, and probably most importantly, ask your network for recommendations as to what online test prep company they used and if they would recommend them

 Path 3: Individual Tutoring

 While individual tutoring can sometimes be the most successful approach, it is often the most expensive.
-Prior to investing potentially thousands of dollars in tutoring for the SAT or ACT, spend some time talking with the company or the tutors to find out their approach.
+Before investing potentially thousands of dollars in tutoring for the SAT or ACT, spend some time talking with the company or the tutors to find out their approach.
 Here are a few questions to help guide your conversation:

 • Is their program a “one-size fits all” or do they customize the program to your needs?
 If so, how?
-Do not be afraid to ask for specific examples.
+Do not be afraid to ask for specific examples

 • Ask what grammar skills they focus on the most.
-The answer should have specific grammar rules, such as punctuation, pronoun usage, verb tense, parallelism, etc. If not, it could be a clue to the depth of knowledge or lack of, which is also a good reason to hang up the phone and call the next tutoring company.
+The answer should have specific grammar rules, such as punctuation, pronoun usage, verb tense, parallelism, etc. If not, it could be a clue to the depth of knowledge or lack of, which is also a good reason to hang up the phone and call the next tutoring company

 Path 4: Group Classes